 Primary and secondary productions in NB and SB

-easonal variations of the primary production in euphotic layer, the secondary production of the net zooplanktons, and the secondary production of the oysters in the NB and SBFig.
-6. The primary productions in the NB and SB varied 319-919 and 183-443 mgC/m2/d, respectively, and increased in the NB during warm seasons (Fig. 6(a)).
+Seasonal variations of the primary production in the euphotic layer, the secondary production of the net zooplanktons, and the secondary production of the oysters in the NB and SB are shown in Fig. 6.
+The primary productions in the NB and SB varied between 319-919 and 183-443 mgC/m2/d, respectively, and increased in the NB during warm seasons (Fig. 6(a)).
 The annual mean value in the NB (530 mgC/m2/d) was 1.7 times higher than that of the SB (313 mgC/m2/d).
 The secondary productions of the net zooplanktons in the NB and the SB fluctuated 8-27 and 15-56 mgC/m2/d, respectively, and tended to increase during warm seasons (Fig. 6(b)).
-The annual mean value in the SB (28 mgC/m2/d) was twice as high as that of the NB (14 mgC/m2/d), and indicated different spatial pattern compar to the primary production.
-The secondary productions of the oysters also increased during warm seasons (Fig. 6(c)), and tended to be high in the NB where many rafts for oyster farming.
+The annual mean value in the SB (28 mgC/m2/d) was twice as high as that of the NB (14 mgC/m2/d), and indicated different spatial pattern compared to the primary production.
+The secondary productions of the oysters also increased during warm seasons (Fig. 6(c)), and tended to be high in the NB where there are many rafts used for oyster farming.
 However, the secondary productions of the oyster were approximately twenty times as low as the net zooplanktons.